How To Start and Run a Podcast for Your Business

 The Podcast Intro

 This one wasn’t rocket science.
-I simply purchased some music from The Music Bakery and Audio Jungle.
+I simply purchased some music from a few different audio sites, which there are many to chose from..
 I had used them for my previous podcast and they had a nice selection.
 But there are a ton of places to get stock music now, so have at it.
 Once I had my music, I added the intro voiceovers using Garage Band and I was able to add some nice effects.

 I also pre-record the intro to the guest, using GarageBand for that as well.